 All refunds, surplus, and deficits are dealt with on a proportional and collective basis.
 In the case of a certified surplus, the Board determines whether the excess funds will remain in the Board's trust fund for the purpose of reducing the participants' future premium cost or be distributed to the participating governmental units in proportion to the number of participating governmental unit's employees and retirees covered under the contract purchased at the time the surplus was incurred.
-In the case of a certified deficit, additional revenue will be raised and paid by the participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the participating governmental units in proportion to the number of participating governmental unit's employees and retirees covered under the contract purchased at the time the surplus was incurred.
+In the case of a certified deficit, additional revenue will be raised and paid by the participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental units in proportion to the number of participating governmental unit's employees and retirees covered under the contract purchased at the time the deficit was incurred.